-Pupil Name Class I give consent for the n between the following • w to be given to my son/daughter by (name of school) I also acknowledge that responsibility to go to at medicine is administe the school office for th ered by the school on a voluntary basis.
-It is my child's heir medicine and it is not the responsibility of school nere may be occasions when medicine is not given to Signed Parent/Carer Date. ledicine Name Dosage/Instructions/Number of Spoons
+I also acknowledge that medicine is administered by the school on a voluntary basis.
+It is my child's responsibility to go to the school office for their medicine and it is not the responsibility of school staff to remind the child.
+I understand that there may be occasions when medicine is not given to my son/daughter.